ChristopherBiscardi/snap-for-beginners/_input/02a-datatypes.md

 apt-get install libpq-dev
 ```

-## oodo.cabal
+## odoo.cabal

-We'll need to add a snaplet to our `oodo.cabal` file:
+We'll need to add a snaplet to our `odoo.cabal` file:
 `snaplet-postgres-simple`.

 ```haskell